Shaddyjr/written_work/README.md

 # written_work

 I'm exploring the world of writing!
-I'll be working with https://nanowrimo.org/ on prompts and challenges.
+I'll be working with https://nanowrimo.org/ to complete writing prompts and challenges to learn and practice writing.

 I plan to keep track of my work in this repository.

-Git is a great tool for version control, and I figured it would be useful in this regard.
+- Git is a great tool for software version control, and I figured it would also be useful for written works, too.

 Happy writing and reading!